dyerlab/DLabGenetic/README.md

 An `Individual` object has the following public functions.
 - `setValueForKey( key: String, value: String)` sets either the `.strata` or `.loci` objects from the user interface (say table input).
 Will parse data properly.
 - `dataForKey(key: String) -> String` Returns string represetnation of either `.strata` or `.loci` object based upon key passed.
 Returns empty string for non-existant key.

+Overloaded operators for `Individual` objects include:
+- `-` A subtraction operator defines the multilocus AMOVA disance between two individuals.

+Extensions to `Array where Element == Individual` include the following properties:

+- `strataKeys:[String]` Returns names of strata.
+- `allLevels:[String]` Returns array of all strata names prepended by "All"
+- `locusKeys:[String]` The names of the loci
+- `allKeys:[String]` The names of all strata, coordinates, and loci.
+- `locations:[CLLocationCoordinate2D]` An array of coordinates for all individuals.
+- `center:CLLocationCoordinate2D` The centroid of the individuals.

+Extensions to `Array where Element == Individual` include the following functions:
+- `levelsForStratum(key: String) -> [String]` Returns the levels within the stratum.
+- `getLoci( named: String) -> Loucs` Returns named `Locus` or empty one if not existing.
+- locales( stratum: String, values: [String]) -> [Individual]` Grab a subset of indiviudals based upon a particular set of locales.
+- `partition(by: String) -> [String: [Individual] ]` Returns a dictionary of indivudals based upon partitions.
+- `frequencyFor(locus: String, stratum: String, level: String) -> AlleleFrequency` Returns an `AlleleFrequencies` object for a particular locale.
+- `individualsAtStratum(stratim: String, level: String) -> [Individual]` Grab a set of individuals for a particular locale.

 <a name="Locus"></a>
 ### AlleleFrequencies